 Some 250,000 frequent flier miles were posted to my various accounts.
 Whenever I board Virgin Airlines, the crew lines up at attention and snaps off a brisk salute.
 Needless to say, first class, for me, is the Land of Milk and Honey.

 The research I gathered was enough for me to publish 260 daily letters totaling 350,000 words.
-That is about half the length of Tolstoy’s War and Peace.
-I also managed to pump out over 230 trade alerts with a success ratio of 85%.
+That is about half the length of Tolstoyís War and Peace, but then Tolstoy had to pen his with a quill and ink, not Word for Windows.

 According to the email traffic, many of you did extremely well.
 If you are into triple digits, please send me an email.
 I would love to get a testimonial from you.
 And this was a year that many professionals describe as the most difficult of their careers.